RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPScoring.md

-# RosetaMP Applications: Score JD2 Extension
+# RosettaMP Applications: Score JD2 Extension

 ## Code and Demo
 This application uses Movers from RosettaMP.
 The score_jd2 application can be found at `public/analysis/score_jd2.cc`.
 The supplement of the manuscript below also outlines its use.